 6 Creative Agency Podcasts You Should Be Listening To

 If popular storytelling podcasts are like a modern cross between campfire stories and ye olde radio shows, marketing, business and agency focused podcasts are the fireside chat of the digital era.
 Staying competitive in creative industries means always learning and looking for new ways to approach your work.
-Podcasts are the perfect way to dim the open-office hum and absorb an extra dose of information and creativity from the brightest minds in the industry.
+Creative advertising podcasts are the perfect way to dim the open-office hum and absorb an extra dose of information and creativity from the brightest minds in the industry.

 The beauty of the internet is having an almost unlimited access to information.
 The downside is, it’s difficult to know where to even begin.
-We’ve sourced some of the best podcasts for agencies, marketers and creatives to make getting off the ground easy for you.
+We’ve sourced some of the best podcasts for creative agencies, marketers and consultants to make getting off the ground easy for you.
 Grab some headphones and tune in.

-Grow Your Agency Skills With Podcasts
+Grow Your Creative Agency Skills With Podcasts

 Best for: Anyone working at a creative agency.

 This podcast is like an audio support group for creative agencies.
 Hosted by Chris Bolton, The Creative Agency Podcast focuses on finding work-life balance within marketing, design and web agencies.
 Through interviews with agency leaders, you’ll learn how agencies have found success and overcome the roadblocks along the way.

 Best for: Graphic designers who are looking to dig deeper into how design affects the world.

 Design Matters is one of the first design-focused podcasts (it’s been around since 2009!), and it’s still a frontrunner for a reason.
 Host Debbie Millman focuses on the wide design world through thought-provoking conversations with designers, curators, musicians, artists, writers and creative thinkers.
 The best part—their longevity means there’s a massive back catalogue to peruse.
 If you’re overwhelmed with choice, Debbie lists her favourite episodes on the website.